bentoml/BentoML/docs/source/deployment/clipper.rst

 critical for building low latency online model serving systems.

-BentoML makes it easier to build custom containers that can be deployed to Clipper, users can easily add Clipper specify API handlers to their prediction service created with BentoML, and deploy them into clipper cluster.
+BentoML makes it easier to build custom containers that can be deployed to Clipper, users can easily add Clipper specify API inputs to their prediction service created with BentoML, and deploy them into clipper cluster.
 In this guide, we will demonstrate how to deploy a scikit-learn model to clipper, using BentoML.

 .. _micro batching: https://www.usenix.org/system/files/conference/nsdi17/nsdi17-crankshaw.pdf